FMMT666/433M83Octave/doc/usage.md

   - the peak to peak noise between the packets is lower than a [...] threshold level and
   - the active area is always busy and does not "time out" or show no activity for a period longer than timeNoPeak.
+  - the delta list was _not_ modified by any of the amplitude or offset shifting plot functions!

   [...]